 We find rockfish in huge schools and use ultra light spinning gear to target them.
-The limit is 5 Rockfish per person.
+My favorite method is using topwater techniques and watching fish come to the surface to smash the lure.
+Rockfish are very aggressive and it's usually easy to get everyone's limit, so I try to make it as fun as possible.
+Although it's easy to catch 3 at a time I prefer 1 at a time with the lightest gear possible.
+The current limit is 5 Rockfish per person.
 There are many varieties of Rockfish, Black Rockfish being the most common.

 Lingcod live in Rocky structure and like to ambush their prey.
-They can pull pretty hard .
 The limit is 2 Lingcod per person, with a minimum length of 22".
 Some Lingcod are blue or green in color including their meat.
-People say they like the taste better but it all cooks up white, flaky and delicious.
+People say they like the taste better but it all cooks up white, flaky and delicious!

-I leave crab pots out soaking all summer long.
+I'll have crab pots out soaking from the day prior.
 After fishing all we have to do is pull up the pots , remove the crab, rebait and drop the pots back in the water.
 Big clean crab are abundant in the area.
 The limit is 12 crab per person.

 We then head in through the surf, slide up the beach, and get the boat on the trailer.

 Then it's a short 1 mile drive to my house in Pacific City.
 There I will filet and bag the fish, and clean and cook the crab while you enjoy a beverage of your choice.
 Professional Vacuum Packaging is now standard with all my trips.
 Usually the crab alone more than pays for the price of the trip considering market price.
 You won't find any seafood fresher and you'll have the satisfaction of knowing exactly where your meat came from.